John Farmer and Joyce Dondanville Obtain Favorable Verdict in Pebley-Style Case in Long Beach

 Plaintiff, 61 years of age at the time of the accident, underwent extensive chiropractic, multiple x-ray, MRI and CT imaging, 6 epidural injections, a knee arthroscopy with a recommendation for a future knee replacement and a two level lumbar fusion, with a recommendation for future adjacent level surgery.
 Past medicals were approximately $730,000, reduced by Plaintiff’s medical expert to approximately $499,000.
 Future medicals were alleged to be $362,000.
 Based on testimony from the defense bio mechanical expert, an argument was offered that the accident was incapable of causing injury to Plaintiff, and 3 of the 12 jurors so found.
 The defense medical expert said Plaintiff sustained sprain/strain injuries, and allowed for past medicals with a value of $19,877.
 Plaintiff asked the jury to award $3.25M to $3.5M.
 The defense asked for a defense verdict on causation or, in the alternative, an award of $19,877 for past medicals and $10,000 for general damages.

 After a 9 day trial, the jury deliberated for 2 ½ hours before reaching a verdict in the amount of $46,750, comprised of past medicals of $24,750 and past general damages of $22,000.
-The defense had served an Offer to Compromise before trial in the amount of $75,000, then $100,000, which were rejected.
-The defense will seek to offset all post-Offer costs, including expert fees, against the judgment.
+The defense had served an Offer to Compromise before trial in the amount of $75,000, which was rejected.
+Plaintiff filed a Motion for New Trial, which was denied.
+Plaintiff moved to tax the defense cost bill, which was in the amount of approximately $94,000 and argued the cost bill should be rejected altogether because the defense Offer to Compromise was “vague and ambiguous.”
+The Court denied the motion to strike the cost bill.
+The case was thereafter resolved for a mutual walkaway with no judgment for or against either party and a waiver of the right to appeal.